bundyfx/vamp/README.md

 A Powershell built tool that allows Powershell DSC MOF files to be generated from yaml.

 ## Quickstart
-* git clone this repository
+* git clone repository
-* create your DSC configuration in a .yaml file
+* create your DSC configuration in a .yml file
 * edit the vampspec.yml file to contain your target nodes
 * Import-Module .\vamp.ps1
 * run ```vamp```